emmajsadams/ts-database/README.md

 - Create a bash script to automate setup of all dependencies (would need to assume n is used for managing node)
 - Consider implementing a main JS file with TSC build so this could be included as a library. `"main": "scripts/connectInMemory",`
 - Create a video walk-through using OBS and capture sample output that mirrors requirement output.
+- Create gitlab ci hook to run all development tasks (consolidate into a single CI task)

 # Setup